djcopley/ShellOracle/README.md

 # ShellOracle

-ShellOracle is a terminal utility for intelligent shell command generation.
+ShellOracle is an innovative terminal utility designed for intelligent shell command generation, bringing a new level of efficiency to your command-line interactions.

 ![ShellOracle](https://i.imgur.com/QM2LkAf.gif)

-More exciting stuff coming soon so ⭐ and 👀️ to stay in the loop.
+Explore our dynamic features and look forward to more exciting updates by giving us a ⭐ and a 👀

 ## Table of Contents